 Certification can provide the entry point of a management job for aspiring non-autistic people to climb the corporate ladder, the beginning of a career of a small business owner, or the means for a worker to get a pay raise by changing to a job requiring higher qualifications.

 Many caregivers and autistic advocates thus see being recognised as a professional via certification as the solution against discrimination.
 They may not realise that such certification systems were built by non-autistics for non-autistics.

-Whether certification is valuable or not depends on how many people and what types of people recognise them.
-When powerful parties such as governments and big corporations recognise them, they are valuable for employment opportunities.
-Otherwise, they may only be worthless decorative pieces of paper or may even be detrimental to our reputation (e.g. getting certifications on occult skills may present us as mentally unbalanced).
+Whether each certification is valuable or not depends on how many people and which social strata recognises it.
+When powerful parties such as governments and big corporations recognise it, it is valuable for employment opportunities.
+Otherwise, it may only be worthless decorative pieces of paper.
+Or worse, it may even be detrimental to our reputation (e.g. getting certifications on occult skills may present us as mentally unbalanced).

 As a proxy for the demonstration of competency, the value of certifications relies on subjective perception.
 Most people see autistics as inferior and incompetent in social skills.
 Hence, the positive impression of having a reputable certificate can be easily cancelled by the negative impression of identifying as autistic.

 Being openly autistic is less of a problem if the certification is related to technical skills such as programming, academic skills such as quantum physics, or artistic skills such as fine arts.
 The more our choice of career requires people skills, the more severely affected our professional reputation will be by autism.